“We’re most looking forward to spending 4 days in Easter Island,” I’d say when friends asked about our upcoming trip to South America.

 We did have to contact her about the hot water system, as it was a bit complicated to use.
 The hot water pressure was low and the heat was variable day to day.

-It can get cold at night because there are no furnaces, so each cabin has a portable heater that plugs into the wall and extra blankets.
-We weren’t cold in bed though because the duvet was amazing and made for a very comfortable sleep.
+Since the cabins are eco-friendly, there are no furnaces.
+Instead each cottage has a small portable heater that plugs into the wall and extra blankets.
+Although it can get cold at night, we were always warm in bed because the duvet was amazing and made for a very comfortable sleep.

 Overall, we had a pleasant stay at Cabanas Morerava during our 4 days in Easter Island.
 We enjoyed feeling like part of the island culture and appreciated that the property respects and protects the delicate local environment.